duleorlovic/blog/_posts/2018-12-01-nested-habtm-forms-for-associations-in-rails.md

 and [forms](https://www.w3.org/TR/html401/interact/forms.html)
 https://html.spec.whatwg.org/multipage/forms.html
 The most important attribute is
-* `name` identify the input in data submitted with the form.
+* `name` identify thestimulus-password-visibility input in data submitted with the form.
 If not provided, this input will not we included.
 * `type` to identify a input type that input element represents
 * `value` when specified, it is initial value.
 For unselected `checkbox` or